vuejs/docs/src/guide/essentials/reactivity-fundamentals.md

 console.log(count.value) // 1
 ```

 Similar to properties on a reactive object, the `.value` property of a ref is reactive.
-In addition, when holding object types, refs automatically converts its `.value` with `reactive()`.
+In addition, when holding object types, ref automatically converts its `.value` with `reactive()`.

 A ref containing an object value can reactively replace the entire object: